sguox002/leetcode/leetcode-all.md

 ->>

 ## two pointer

+<<-1055	Shortest Way to Form String    		57.2%	Medium
+given string src and target, return the min number of subsequence used to reach target string. two pointer, with one using mod.
+->>

 <<-1537	Get the Maximum Score    		36.1%	Hard
 two sorted array, a valid path (at the same value you can switch to the other array) return the max path sum.
 - path can begin from nums1 or nums2, end at nums1 or nums2.